WVAviator/chalkboard/README.md

 - Log in to save and load canvases with OAuth authentication
 - Write and execute code with the built-in code editor

+The application can be viewed live at [https://chalkboard.wvaviator.com/](https://chalkboard.wvaviator.com/).

 ## Getting started

 ### Prerequisites